rawaldevesh/rawaldevesh/README.md

 ## About Me

-I am a Java Backend Developer focused on building scalable APIs and logical solutions for modern software projects.
-Currently interning at Facile Technolab as a .NET Developer, expanding my backend expertise and practical knowledge.
+I am a Java Backend Developer focused on building scalable APIs and logical solutions for modern software projects. expanding my backend expertise and practical knowledge.
 My long-term goal: blend advanced development, automation, and research-driven learning in AI and data engineering.

 ---